 Bio

-Mo’s research program has been well-received by the field of (political/science/health communication and journalism) in terms of both quality and quantity.
-While he published his work in the top journals in the field (e.g., Journal of Communication, Journal of Computer-Mediated Communication, New Media and Society, Global Environmental Change), his citation record (google scholar profile) reaches over 800 per year in 2022.
-He is a recipient of NEH (National Endowment for Humanities) grant award ($89k) and a top paper awardee of national/international conferences, including ICA (2012, 2013, 2014, 2015), NCA (2015, 2019, 2021), and AEJMC (2011).
+Mo’s research program has been well-received by the field of (AI, misinformation, and science communication) in terms of both quality and quantity.
+He has been selected as TOP 2% Scientist published by Stanford University and Elsevier.
+While he published his work in the top journals in the field (e.g., Journal of Communication, Journal of Computer-Mediated Communication, New Media and Society, Global Environmental Change), his citation record (google scholar profile) reaches over 1000 per year in 2025.
+He is a recipient PI of NSF ($380k) and NEH ($89k) grant awards and a top paper awardee of national/international conferences, including ICA (2012, 2013, 2014, 2015), NCA (2015, 2019, 2021), and AEJMC (2011).
 He received the Provost’s Breakthrough Star Award at the U of South Carolina.

 Mo is also involved in the professional service in the field.
 He served as an elected service officer for the Political Communication Division at NCA, ComSHER at AEJMC, and KACA (Korean American Communication Association).
 He served as an editorial board member for the Journal of Communication, Science Communication, and Mass Communication and Society.